Author: aka "Jake"

 Neither did he.
 He fumbled for his phone and his hands shook as he took a few photos.
 He hated the idea of sharing them with Scully.
 He considered cropping out everything but the wound but knew Scully would balk if he censored the evidence in an attempt to spare her feelings.
 As quickly as possible, he returned to the dead mother to shoot a few final pictures.

-“Was anything found missing?” he asked the detective.
+“Is anything missing from the house?” he asked the detective.

-“Not that we know of,” she said.
+“Not that we noticed,” she said.
 “Oh, the girl is wearing only one barrette in her braids.
 It looks like a plastic ladybug.
 Cute.
 We didn’t find the other one.
 But you know kids, it could’ve been lost anywhere.”

 He nodded, though he suspected Tooms took it.
 “I have what I need.
 I’ll get back to you.”